bloch-elkouby-lab/website/events/index.md

 {% include section.html %}
   {% capture text %}
-  This November, Dr. Sarah Bloch-Elkouby will be presenting at a conference in Lausanne, Switzerland, as part of ongoing international efforts to advance suicide prevention research and clinical practice.
+  This November, Dr. Sarah Bloch-Elkouby will be a keynote speaker at a conference in Lausanne, Switzerland, as part of ongoing international efforts to advance suicide prevention research and clinical practice.

   **Title:**
   _The Therapeutic Alliance in Suicidal Crisis: Clinical Challenges and Intervention Pathways_